OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Critical_Strike_System.md

 - **Necromancer Pets**: +10% inherent crit

 ### Special Effects

+**Game Rule Summary**: Some abilities completely change how critical strikes work.
+Berserk gives you 100% critical chance but makes you vulnerable.
+Triple Wield makes you immune to receiving critical hits but you also can't critically hit others.
+These create interesting tactical trade-offs.

 - **Berserk**: 100% melee crit chance while active
 - **Triple Wield**: Target immune to critical hits

 ## Special Cases

 ### Critical Shot

+**Game Rule Summary**: The archer ability Critical Shot guarantees a hit but ironically cannot itself critically hit.
+This prevents it from being overpowered since it already provides guaranteed accuracy at the cost of slower attack speed.

 ```csharp
 // Critical Shot archery style cannot critically hit
 if (action.RangedAttackType is eRangedAttackType.Critical)